-Dareka no Manazashi (DnM for short) is a short film directed by Makoto Shinkai - if you're an anime fan in any capacity, you're probably familiar with some of the titles he's directed, such as Byousoku 5 Centimeter and the much more recent Kimi no Na wa.
+Dareka no Manazashi (DnM for short) is a short film directed by Makoto Shinkai - if you're an anime fan in any capacity, you're probably familiar with some of the titles he's directed, such as Byousoku 5 Centimeter and the more recent Kimi no Na wa.
 His films are often described as bittersweet and sentimental, and this is also the case with DnM.
-However, its short length and the consequential underdevelopent of the many plot points the film presents left me feeling underwhelmed - like this was something that had the potential to be emotionally touching, if given more time.
+However, the short length and consequential underdevelopent of the many plot points the film presents left me feeling underwhelmed - like this was something that had the potential to be emotionally touching, if given more time.

-DnM is visually stunning, featuring
+DnM is visually stunning, featuring vibrant colors,

-vibrant colors, attractive character designs and skilled use of lighting to match the story's emotional shifts.
+attractive character designs and skilled use of lighting to match the story's emotional shifts.
 However, the "near future" setting adds nothing to the overall story - it could have just as easily taken place in the present.

 The voice actors portrayed their characters with conviction and heart.
 The music was soft piano for the bulk of the film and a piano ballad at the end, which fit the mood of the story well.
 All aspects of sound featured in DnM were pleasing but nothing spectacular.